 Field school students will learn surveying, excavation techniques, mapping, photography, keeping a dig diary, and artifact recovery, conservation, and drawing.
 We will also hold seminars and workshops on Spanish history, architecture, and archaeology.

-This program is designed for students 15 to 17 years old.
+This program is designed for students 16 and 17 years old.
 Our main objective is to prepare you as future archaeologists.
-This coming campaign will set the groundwork for future campaigns.

 Students will experience both theoretical and hands-on archaeology.
 In the mornings we will be on site, learning excavation methodology, working with tools and technical instruments, and extracting artifacts.
 You'll analyze the clues like a detective, recording everything with photos, sketches, and a fieldwork notebook.
 You will also learn to draw archaeological maps and take biological samples such as pollen, seeds, and plant remains.